poojarao8/IACS_computes_2019/README.md

 ## Materials

+The notebooks can be downloaded by clicking on the *Download ZIP File* (or alternatively the *Download TAR Ball*) button in the sidebar.
+Static versions of the notebooks can be found at the links below.

 #### Day 1 (Monday, August 12)
 1. [Basics.ipynb]({{ site.baseurl }}{% link _notebooks/day1_Basics.md %})
 2. [Arithmetic.ipynb]({{ site.baseurl }}{% link _notebooks/day1_Arithmetic.md %})